Number of pages: 100 | Report Format: PDF | Published date: August 25, 2022

 The global immunoglobulin market has been analyzed from four perspectives: by products, applications, route of administration, and region.

-Global Immunoglobulin Market By Products
+Global Immunoglobulin Market by Products

-Based on products, the global immunoglobulin market is segmented into immunoglobulin G (IgG), Immunoglobulin A (IgA), Immunoglobulin M (IgM), Immunoglobulin E (IgE), Immunoglobulin D (IgD).
-These agents are used in treatment of various neurological and immunological disorders.
-Among these, IgG is the most common class of immunoglobulin.
-It makes approximately 75% of serum antibodies.
 The IgG immunoglobulin protects against bacterial and viral infections.
-IgA functions to keep immunological homeostasis with the microbiota and protect the mucosal tissues against microbial invasion.
-IgM antibodies play a crucial role for immune control and immunological tolerance.
+IgA keeps immunological homeostasis with the microbiota and protects the mucosal tissues against microbial invasion.
+IgM antibodies play a crucial role in immune control and immunological tolerance.
 In addition, it also acts as the first line of defense against infections for the host.
-Immunoglobulin E is secreted by the immune system to show a hypersensitivity.
+The immune system secretes immunoglobulin E to show hypersensitivity.

-Global Immunoglobulin Market By Applications
+Global Immunoglobulin Market by Applications

-Global Immunoglobulin Market by Route Of Administration
+Global Immunoglobulin Market by Route of Administration

-Based on route of administration, the global immunoglobulin market is segmented into intravenous and subcutaneous.
-The intravenous segment has accounted highest share in the global market as intravenous immunoglobulins are considered first line of treatment.
+The intravenous segment has accounted for the largest revenue share in the global market, as intravenous immunoglobulins are considered the first line of treatment.
+The method ensures that medications, such as immunoglobulins, are delivered quickly and accurately into the bloodstream, increasing bioavailability and treatment efficacy.
 Additionally, it is used to raise the level of platelets in the blood and help prevent certain infections with B-cells.
-When compared to intravenous treatment, immunoglobulin subcutaneous delivery is linked to a lower risk of both systemic and localized danger.
+Compared to intravenous treatment, immunoglobulin subcutaneous delivery is linked to a lower risk of systemic and localized danger.
+However, the subcutaneous segment is expected to have the fastest CAGR during the forecast period.
+This increase is attributed to various factors, including advancements in subcutaneous delivery technologies, a growing patient preference for at-home treatments, and the development of more convenient and user-friendly administration methods.

 Global Immunoglobulin Market by Region

-Based on region, the global immunoglobulin market has been segmented into North America, Europe, Asia Pacific, and the Rest of the WorldThe main contributor to the worldwide immunoglobulin market is North America.
+The main contributor to the worldwide immunoglobulin market is North America.
 The high frequency of neurological and immunological illnesses in this region is one of the factors promoting the growth of the immunoglobulin market.
-For instance, Myasthenia Gravis (MG), an autoimmune neurological disorder, is characterised by impaired transmission at the neuromuscular junction, according to NCBI (National Center for Biotechnology Information) in May 2021.
+For instance, Myasthenia Gravis (MG), an autoimmune neurological disorder, is characterized by impaired transmission at the neuromuscular junction, according to NCBI (National Center for Biotechnology Information) in May 2021.
 The incidence ranges from 4.1 to 30 occurrences per million person-years, whereas the prevalence rate fluctuates between 150 and 200 cases per million.
 Asia-Pacific is expected to grow at a profitable rate during the forecast period.
-Drug companies are also investing in cutting-edge therapies like antibody-drug conjugates, in aim of providing innovative treatments which is projected to boost market expansion in the upcoming years.
+Drug companies are also investing in cutting-edge therapies like antibody-drug conjugates, to provide innovative treatments projected to boost market expansion in the upcoming years.

 Competitive Landscape

-Some of the prominent players operating in the global immunoglobulin market are
+Some of the prominent players operating in the global immunoglobulin market are: -

 Strategic Developments